|Add to your personal catalog|

 The commitment of the Juniata College Athletic Department is explicitly linked to the educational mission of the institution.
 Juniata athletics emphasizes fair play and sportsmanship co-existing with a high degree of competitiveness in all varsity programs.
 Such competitiveness applies as well to the academic efforts of Juniata student-athletes.
 Care is taken to assure the overall health and well-being of students in and outside of the training and competitive arenas.
 The dynamics of equitable and fair treatment of men and women within Juniata athletics is thoroughly examined and pursued.

 The Kennedy Sports+Recreation Center includes a 25 meter natatorium, a fully equipped 5,500 sq. ft.
-Fitness Center, two separate gynmasiums for volleyball and basketball, four handball/racquetball courts, and an indoor walking track.
+Fitness Center, two separate gynmasiums for volleyball and basketball, two handball/racquetball courts, and an indoor walking track.
 Outdoor facilities feature playing fields for football, soccer, field hockey, baseball and softball as well as seven tennis courts and a eight-lane track.